teamulster2/report/report/04_implementation/01_flutter_application.md

 *Flutter* is a open source framework developed by Google.
-*Flutter* gives you the ability to create several applications (iOS, Android, web application) with just one single code base.
+*Flutter* gives you the ability to create several applications (iOS, Android, web application) with a single code base.
 Because of this, the development does not take place platform-specifically, but in one programming language and environment.